List of Opeth band members: Since 2003

 After the release of Damnation in 2003, which marked a change in the band's musical style to a more keyboard-heavy progressive rock-influenced sound, Opeth added Per Wiberg as a touring keyboardist.
 He later became an official member of the band in 2005.
 After suffering a string of stress-related illnesses and panic attacks, Lopez ceased performing with Opeth in August 2005, with Martin "Axe" Axenrot filling for a number of tours.
 By the following May the regular drummer had officially left the band, with Axenrot officially taking his place.
 Lindgren left the group a year later, stating that he had "lost some of the enthusiasm and inspiration needed to participate in [the] band".
 He was replaced by Fredrik Åkesson.
 In April 2011, it was announced that Wiberg had left the band.
 He was replaced by Joakim Svalberg.

 The lineup of Åkerfeldt, Åkesson, Méndez, Axenrot and Svalberg remained stable for ten years, before it was announced in November 2021 that Axenrot had left the band due to a "conflict of interests".
-He was replaced for upcoming tour dates by Therion's Sami Karppinen.
+He was replaced for upcoming tour dates by Therion's Sami Karppinen, before former Paradise Lost drummer Waltteri Väyrynen joined as a full time replacement.